surrenderoz/ddd/README.md

 ## Summary

-aPuppet is the open source engine for the remote control of Android-based devices and the remote support of their users.
+aPuppet is the open source engine providing remote access to Android-based devices for the purpose of technical support and maintenance.
 Devices are controlled from a web-based application.

 The software consists of: